masabai/dlt-streaming-healthcare-pipeline/README.md

 **Built business-ready and AI-enriched tables for analytics and exploration.**

-- AI-generated semantic mapping of healthcare description fields into short human-readable meanings using `ai_query`
+- AI-generated semantic mapping of healthcare description fields into human-readable meanings using `ai_query`
-- Aggregated EDA tables such as `top_conditions`
+- Built aggregated EDA tables such as `top_conditions`
-- Summary statistics tables like `ai_summary_stats` for text and field-level insights
+- Created `ai_summary_stats` for structured insights from text-heavy fields

 ---

 ### DLT Features Used

 - `@dlt.table` for declarative pipeline